-Manufacturing PMI in Egypt averaged 47.92 points from 2012 until 2021, reaching an all time high of 52.50 points in November of 2013 and a record low of 29.70 points in April of 2020.
+Manufacturing PMI in Egypt averaged 47.92 points from 2012 until 2022, reaching an all time high of 52.50 points in November of 2013 and a record low of 29.70 points in April of 2020.
 This page provides the latest reported value for - Egypt Manufacturing PMI - plus previous releases, historical high and low, short-term forecast and long-term prediction, economic calendar, survey consensus and news.
-Egypt Non-Oil Private Sector PMI - data, historical chart, forecasts and calendar of releases - was last updated on June of 2021.
+Egypt Non-Oil Private Sector PMI - data, historical chart, forecasts and calendar of releases - was last updated on August of 2022.

 Manufacturing PMI in Egypt is expected to be 46.70 points by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
 In the long-term, the Egypt Non-Oil Private Sector PMI is projected to trend around 50.00 points in 2023 and 51.00 points in 2024, according to our econometric models.